Table of Contents

 If your company has increased lawsuit risks, you should consider hiring a financial planner or attorney to discuss your options.

-The most common type of lawsuit that affects retirement accounts comes from unpaid tax debts to the Internal Revenue Service (IRS), violating the Internal Revenue Code.
+The most common type of lawsuit possibly affecting retirement accounts comes from unpaid tax debts to the Internal Revenue Service (IRS), violating the Internal Revenue Code.
 If an individual or business files bankruptcy, a judgment creditor may seek the owed funds a few months after the debtor files.
 The judgment debtor might lose some retirement assets, depending on the state, sums deposited, inherited IRAs, and more.

 The Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) offers federal protection for certain retirement funds up to $1 million.
 This IRA creditor protection won’t apply to anyone who uses their retirement accounts for prohibited purposes, like pledging it to receive a loan.
-Remember that laws differ from state to state, which we discuss below.
+Laws differ from state to state, which we discuss below.

-Some states protect IRAs entirely.
+Some states fully protect IRAs.
 The safest states to live in for protecting IRA funds include Arizona, Texas, and Washington.
-Arizona state laws only allow the judgment creditor to seek retirement funds during bankruptcy from the last 120 days of contributions, meaning that everything prior has 100% legal protection.
+Arizona state laws only allow the judgment creditor to seek retirement funds during bankruptcy from the last 120 days of contributions, meaning everything prior has 100% legal protection.

 Many states, like Michigan, exclude inherited IRAs from the $1 million protection policy.
 As an inheritor, if you file bankruptcy, your inherited IRA won’t stay protected from creditors unless you inherited it from a former spouse.